Sagittarius A*: History

 In April 1933, Karl Jansky, considered one of the fathers of radio astronomy, discovered that a radio signal was coming from a location in the direction of the constellation of Sagittarius, towards the center of the Milky Way.
-The radio source later became known as Sagittarius A. His observations did not extend quite as far south as we now know to be the Galactic Center.
-Observations by Jack Piddington and Harry Minnett using the CSIRO radio telescope at Potts Hill Reservoir, in Sydney discovered a discrete and bright "Sagittarius-Scorpius" radio source, which after further observation with the 80 ft CSIRO radio telescope at Dover Heights was identified in a letter to Nature as the probable Galactic Center.
+The radio source later became known as Sagittarius A. His observations did not extend quite as far south as the point we now know to be the Galactic Center.
+Observations by Jack Piddington and Harry Minnett, using the CSIRO radio telescope at Potts Hill Reservoir in Sydney, discovered a discrete and bright "Sagittarius-Scorpius" radio source, which after further observation with the 80 ft CSIRO radio telescope at Dover Heights was identified in a letter to Nature as the probable Galactic Center.

 Later observations showed that Sagittarius A actually consists of several overlapping sub-components; a bright and very compact component, Sgr A*, was discovered on February 13 and 15, 1974, by Balick and Robert L. Brown using the baseline interferometer of the National Radio Astronomy Observatory.
 The name Sgr A* was coined by Brown in a 1982 paper because the radio source was "exciting", and excited states of atoms are denoted with asterisks.

 Since the 1980s, it has been evident that the central component of Sgr A* is likely a black hole.
 In 1994, infrared and sub-millimetre spectroscopy studies by a Berkeley team involving Nobel Laureate Charles H. Townes and future Nobel Prize Winner Reinhard Genzel showed that the mass of Sgr A* was tightly concentrated and on the order of 3 million Suns.

 On October 16, 2002, an international team led by Reinhard Genzel at the Max Planck Institute for Extraterrestrial Physics reported the observation of the motion of the star S2 near Sagittarius A* throughout a period of ten years.
 According to the team's analysis, the data ruled out the possibility that Sgr A* contains a cluster of dark stellar objects or a mass of degenerate fermions, strengthening the evidence for a massive black hole.
 The observations of S2 used near-infrared (NIR) interferometry (in the Ks-band, i.e. 2.1 μm) because of reduced interstellar extinction in this band.
 SiO masers were used to align NIR images with radio observations, as they can be observed in both NIR and radio bands.
 The rapid motion of S2 (and other nearby stars) easily stood out against slower-moving stars along the line-of-sight so these could be subtracted from the images.

 Dusty cloud G2 passes the supermassive black hole at the center of the Milky Way.
 Composition of images taken at different times to show motion; colored blue when approaching the viewer, red when receding; time is left to right.
 Red cross marks the black hole.